Alexander Smukler: Activism in the Soviet Union

 Alexander Smukler (left) presents a samizdat copy of Exodus in Russian to author Leon Uris.
 Moscow, November 1989.

 In the 1980s, Smukler participated in underground samizdat networks, expanding the variety of reading material available to Soviet Jews.
 He applied for an exit visa in 1985.
 He was refused permission to emigrate and forced to live on odd jobs.
 Smukler supported his family by giving chess lessons.
 He was a Hebrew student of Yuli Edelstein, a refusenik who later became speaker of the Israeli Knesset.

 In 1987, Smukler became the editor of The Information Bulletin on Issues of Repatriation and Jewish Culture and joined the organizational committee Mashka.
 Mashka was a secret group of eight people who coordinated efforts to take care of prisoners of Zion, support the families of the prisoners, and teach Hebrew.

 In 1987, Smukler told The New York Times that the policies of Soviet leader Mikhail Gorbachev gave some hope that the Soviet Union would become more democratic.

 In 1989, author Leon Uris visited Russia.
 Smukler presented Uris with an underground handmade copy of Uris' novel Exodus in Russian.
 One witness at the meeting said that Smukler's gift brought Uris close to tears.

 Mashka meeting in Moscow in 1989.
 Alexander Smukler is seated in the center.

 Smukler was the founder of Vaad, the first independent Jewish movement in the Soviet Union.
 Vaad was an umbrella organization of Jewish cultural groups.

 Smukler was the executive director of B’nai B’rith of the USSR and the Jewish Information Center of Moscow.

 He left the Soviet Union in 1991.
 He told The Jewish Chronicle that year that there was no decrease in antisemitism in the Soviet Union and there were almost daily antisemitic demonstrations.

+Smukler's archives are held at the Wende Museum.